MaybeThisIsRu/keep-clean/README.md

 # keep-clean

-A bash script I use to watch for certain file extensions and move them from the Downloads directory to the appropriate home directory.
-Uses `rsync` to move files and deletes the source after.
+A bash script I use to watch for certain file extensions and move them from the Downloads directory to the appropriate home directory (Documents/Pictures/Videos).

+## Dependencies

+- `inotify-tools`
+    - On Ubuntu and its derivatives: `sudo apt install inotify-tools`
+- `rsync` to move files and delete the source after

 ## Usage